hoangvvo/next-session/CONTRIBUTING.md

 4. Make sure your code is linted by running `npm run lint`.

 5. [Create a pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork)

-## Styleguides

-### Javascript style

-`next-session` follows [Airbnb JavaScript Style Guide](https://github.com/airbnb/javascript).
-Please run `npm run lint` and fix any linting warnings.

-### Commit message

-- Use the present tense and imperative mood ("Add feature" instead of "Adds feature" or "Added feature")
-- Consider starting the commit message with an applicable emoji (ex. [gitmoji](https://gitmoji.carloscuesta.me)) for a more beautiful world :rainbow:.

 :heart: Thank you,
 Hoang Vo